Soccer in the United States: Major League Soccer

 Major League Soccer (MLS) is the professional first-division league in the United States.
-As of the current 2022 season, it has 28 teams — 25 in the U.S. and 3 in Canada, with another U.S.-based team set to join in 2023.
+As of the current 2025 season, it has 30 teams — 27 in the U.S. and 3 in Canada.
 MLS is currently the largest first-division professional soccer league in the world by number of teams.
 With careful cost controls and the construction of soccer-specific stadiums, some MLS clubs became profitable for the first time in the mid-2000s, and Forbes magazine found that three clubs were already valued at $40 million or more, with the Los Angeles Galaxy worth $100 million.

-The establishment of the Designated Player Rule in 2007 has led to the signings of international superstars such as David Beckham and Thierry Henry, and Cuauhtémoc Blanco.
+The establishment of the Designated Player Rule in 2007 has led to the signings of international superstars such as David Beckham, Thierry Henry, and Lionel Messi.

-Major League Soccer has been in an expansion phase, going from 10 teams in 2005 to 26 teams today, with plans to expand to at least 29 teams by 2023.
+Major League Soccer has been in an expansion phase, going from 10 teams in 2005 to 30 teams today.
 The league's 2007 and 2009 expansion to Toronto and Seattle, respectively, have proven highly successful, with league-leading ticket and merchandise sales, capped by sold-out attendances for friendlies against Real Madrid of Spain and Chelsea of England.
 In 2013, New York City FC agreed to pay a record $100 million expansion fee for the right to join MLS in 2015.
 This record was surpassed by the ownership groups of FC Cincinnati and a new Nashville team, which each paid $150 million to join MLS (FC Cincinnati in 2019 and Nashville in 2020).
 The same amount was paid as an effective entrance fee by a group that bought Columbus Crew SC in 2018, which led to that team's previous operator receiving a new team in Austin, Texas that joined MLS in 2021.
-The league expanded to 27 teams with the addition of Austin FC in 2021 and 28 with Charlotte FC in 2022 (delayed from the original 2021 schedule), then St. Louis City SC in 2023 (delayed from 2022).
+The league expanded to 27 teams with the addition of Austin FC in 2021 and 28 with Charlotte FC in 2022 (delayed from the original 2021 schedule), then St. Louis City SC in 2023 (delayed from 2022), and finally San Diego FC in 2025.

 MLS average attendance has been steadily growing, from 13,756 in 2000 to 22,113 in 2017.
 MLS has drawn a higher per-game attendance than NBA basketball and NHL hockey every year since 2011.
 With an average attendance of over 20,000 per game, MLS has the third highest average attendance of any sports league in the U.S. after the National Football League (NFL) and Major League Baseball (MLB), and is the seventh highest attended professional soccer league worldwide.

 Professional soccer has been less popular in the United States than most other parts of the world.
-Although MLS is also much younger than most other countries' first divisions, it is already the twelfth most-attended premier division in the world.
+Although MLS is also much younger than most other countries' first divisions, it is the twelfth most-attended premier division in the world.
 MLS has announced its goal of developing into one of the top soccer leagues in the world by 2022.